> Our review guidelines

 Are There Any Extra Measures I Can Take To Increase My Bike’s Security?

-Use more than one lock to slow a thief down: preferably different types of lock so that alternative methods or tools are necessary to open them.
+Preferably use different types of lock so that alternative methods or tools are necessary to open them.

 How Can I Secure The Removable Parts And Accessories Of My Bike?